National Space Society: History

 The society was established in the United States on March 28, 1987, by the merger of the National Space Institute, founded in 1974 by Wernher von Braun, and the L5 Society, founded in 1975 based on the concepts of Gerard K. O'Neill.

 The society has an elected volunteer Board of Directors and a Board of Governors.
 The Board of Directors provides day-to-day operational oversight for the organization, and the Board of Governors provide strategic oversight and advisory to the Directors in the form of recommendations and guidance with respect to the broad strategies, overall policies, objectives, and goals of the Society.
 The Chairman of the Board of Governors is Karlton Johnson, USAF-Retired.
 In this capacity, he provides overall senior executive leadership to enhance the effectiveness and performance of the Board of Governors in support of the Society's goals, imparts advice and guidance to the Board of Directors to enhance its conduct of business operations, and serves as the primary spokesperson for the Board of Governors.
 The Chairman of the Board of Directors is Kirby Ikin.

-Karlton Johnson is currently the organization's Chief Executive Officer.
+Karlton Johnson is the organization's Chief Executive Officer.

 Serving the space community for nearly 50 years in its various forms, the National Space Society has remained a conduit for education, substantive dialogue, and impact player in the commercial and private space sector communities.
 The organization garnered the "Five-Star Best in America" award by the Independent Charities of America organization in 2005.

 In 2014, the National Space Society launched the Enterprise In Space program in order to ignite interest in space and science, technology, engineering, art and math (STEAM) education.

 In 2023, the National Space Society elected Isaac Arthur as President for a two-year term.

 On July 30, 2025, the National Space Society and all other space advocacy organizations announced the Day of Action on October 5 and October 6.